liam619/ShoppertiseNote/README.md

 Shoppertise Note simple Restful API

 ### Project start
-1. Install mongodb and execute the command in mongosh from the file.
+1. Install mongodb and execute the command in mongosh from the file to create the database and collection.
 ```
 src/main/resources/db_init
 ```